 How do they do it?

 Honey and bumble bees gather the pollen from the flowers and move it to their back legs.
-Hardly any pollen is leftover for the flower.
+Hardly any pollen is left over for the flower.
 Mason bees are very messy with how they pollinate.
 They belly flop on each flower, getting pollen everywhere on their furry bodies.
-The pollen stays on their undersides and falls off on the next flower.
+The pollen stays on their undersides and falls off on the next flower or leaf.

 One mason bee can pollinate about 2,000 flowers, while a honeybee will only pollinate about 15 flowers even though they visit the same number of flowers.